Archive

 I’m not sure how long we waited, excitement bubbling in my stomach.
 Then Godfrey, binoculars covering his eyes, whispered urgently and pointed.

 Where was it?
 There it is!
 Where?
 Where?
-We were all talking at the same time.
+We were all whispering loudly at the same time.

 The cheetah had gotten up and was walking along.
 But by the time we spotted it, it dropped unexpectedly into the grass, as if its legs had failed him.